 The months of Nov. and Dec. bring holidays that celebrate the importance of love, family, and the rebirth of light.
 When my children were small, a big part of our holiday tradition was to read Christmas stories out loud.
 The magic, the warmth, and the re-affirmation of love that fill these seasonal stories were part of our celebration of the birth of new hope in the midst of darkness.
 The ritual of reading these stories at the same time each year added a sense of predictability and comfort to the holiday season.

 Plays is one of the joys of parenting.
 It’s fun and it’s also a vital part of your baby’s development.
 More and more research proves what grandmothers throughout time have observed, a baby who is sung to, talked to, played with and held is a happier baby, toddler, child.

 So just how do you play with little ones?
 One of the ways is with song.
 You may not remember many songs from your own childhood.
 One song that you may remember is Row, Row, Row Your Boat.
 This song has a lot of possibilities…

 Trimmed with lights and balls.

 (Put tips of fingers of both hands together,palms apart)

 This is Santa’s workshop,

 The elves and helpers fill the sleigh,

 For all little girls and boys.

-Contact me – info @ martylayne @ .com (remove all spaces).
+To contact me, please email me at the following email address: info @ martylayne @ .com (remove all spaces).
 I look forward to hearing from you.